wavemaker/docs/learn/app-development/deployment/app-integration-with-azure-cdn.md

 ## Create Storage Containers

-- Navigate to storage account in the Azure portal and in the left menu for the storage account, scroll to the Blob service section, then select Containers.
+- Navigate to the storage account in the Azure portal and at the left menu for the storage account, scroll to the Blob service section, then select Containers.
-- Select the **+ Container** button and provide name and at public access level select `Blob(anonymus read access for blobs only`.
+- Select the **+ Container** button and provide name and at the public access level select `Blob(anonymous read access for blobs only`.

-- Enable CORS if application running under one domain to access resources in another domain, in azure storage account select CORS under settings
+- Enable CORS If the web application is loaded in one domain and the frontend code in the Azure storage container is loaded with a different CDN domain.In the Azure storage account select CORS under settings to enable.

   [![Blob CORS](/learn/assets/wme-setup/azure-blob-cors.png)](/learn/assets/wme-setup/azure-blob-cors.png)